 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-In light of the COVID-19 pandemic, many therapists and counselors have moved their services online to continue offering safe and affordable treatment via the internet.
+Many therapists and counselors have moved their services online to continue offering safe and affordable treatment via the internet.

 Here’s what you need to know about online relationship therapy, from how it works to its many benefits.